 Doctors do not know the exact causes of prostate cancer.
-But there are risk factors that can increase a man’s chance of developing it.
-Having one or more risk factors does not mean a man will get prostate cancer.
-Having no risk factors does not mean a man will not develop prostate cancer.
+But there are risk factors that can increase the chance of developing it.
+Having one or more risk factors does not mean you will get prostate cancer.
+Having no risk factors does not mean you will not develop prostate cancer.

-Prostate Cancer UK provide an information pack for black men aged 45 and over who are concerned about their risk.
+If you are black and aged 45 and over Prostate Cancer UK provide an information pack for those who are concerned about their risk.
 It gives advice on talking to your GP about your risk of prostate cancer, to help you to decide whether to have tests.

-Asian men have a lower risk of developing prostate cancer.
+If you are Asian you have a lower risk of developing prostate cancer.
 The reason for this is unknown.

-Most men who get prostate cancer do not have a family history of it.
+Most people who get prostate cancer do not have a family history of it.
 Getting older is much more likely to be the significant risk factor.

 But occasionally there may be a possible family link (inherited).

-A man’s risk of developing prostate cancer is higher if they have:
+The risk of developing prostate cancer is higher if you have: